-Cruise ship passengers await Florida deal allowing them to disembark
+Cuomo closes playgrounds, warns New Yorkers to heed social distancing

+In Florida, Governor Ron DeSantis said he would sign an executive order limiting all activity except essential services for 30 days starting on Thursday night to try to limit the spread of the novel coronavirus.

+DeSantis had resisted calls by health experts and others to extend safe-at-home orders in Miami and other areas to the entire state.

-MIAMI (Reuters) - The U.S. government and Florida were working on a plan on Wednesday to allow thousands of cruise ship passengers exposed to an onboard coronavirus outbreak to disembark, a day after President Donald Trump urged the governor to drop his opposition to their docking.
+Florida and U.S. officials were working on a plan to let thousands of cruise ship passengers exposed to an onboard coronavirus outbreak disembark, a day after President Donald Trump urged the governor to drop his opposition to their docking.

-Fort Lauderdale Mayor Dean Trantalis said he was not opposed to them docking in his city.
-But he said a clear protocol was needed to protect residents of his South Florida city from infection.

 One of the two Dutch cruise ships involved is Holland America Line’s MS Zaandam.
 Nearly two-thirds of its passengers, those who passed a medical screening, were moved to the line’s sister ship, the Rotterdam.